freenode/web-7.0/CONTRIBUTE.md

 Branches should be tested on both big and small screens.
-No direct merges to master, use Pull Requests.
+No direct merges to master, use Pull Requests. except for hotfix- there should be left rich with time (+3h) from PR open to PR merge for discusiion

 ## Editing Rules